gajrajchakrawarti12/secureChatApp/PRODUCTION_HARDENING_REPORT.md

 - Performance:
   - If any bulk crypto work still runs on the UI isolate (e.g., large history decrypt), consider moving to an isolate.
 - Dependency & dead-code pruning:
-  - Re-check `backend` for unused Firebase/Firestore code paths if MySQL-only deployments are intended.
+  - Keep pruning unused dependencies as features evolve.
 - Production config alignment:
   - Flutter `Config` defaults currently point to `http://...` and `ws://...`; production builds should use `--dart-define` with `https://` and `wss://`.